 When Jack explains it was a test and there weren't any bullets he than tells someone to choke him out with his belt.

-In the series finale, it's Lutz' turn to pick the restaurant, and he chooses Blimpies, a restaurant so terrible that it takes 7 days to pass the food.
+In the series finale, it's Lutz' turn to pick the restaurant, and he chooses Blimpies, which the rest of the writers despise.
 In spite of every attempt made by the other writers, he's able to act several steps ahead in order to make sure that he gets to pick.
 Later, Liz gets fed up and locks him in her office and orders Cerie to order sushi and cakes.
 He escapes to the vent and lands on the writers' table where all the food was placed.
 Liz resignedly tells Cerie to order food from Blimpies

 Keep in mind, it's not that Blimpies is terrible - the crew just don't like hero sandwiches.
 Lutz's previous pick, Subway, was derided as well.